Charlotte’s Web Novel Study Unit with Printable Activities

 • Problem and solution

-• Author’s craft – hooks, text analysis, etc.
+• Author’s craft and text structure

 Each day focuses on a single comprehension skill.
 This was done to allow you to dive deep into the skill and ensure your students truly understand and can apply their knowledge to the text.